rickardlofberg/.emacs.d/README.md

 ## Highlight line<a id="sec-2-7" name="sec-2-7"></a>

 Highlight the line which the pointer is at.
 Very useful to quickly find the point.
+The colour is also changed to make it easier to find the point.
+The cursor is also made orange to be easier to find in a document.

     (global-hl-line-mode 1)
+    (set-face-background hl-line-face "DeepSkyBlue4")
+    (set-cursor-color "sienna2")

 # Comfort of Life<a id="sec-3" name="sec-3"></a>